annaken/annaken.github.io/_posts/2014-07-23-centos-vagrant-basebox.md

 I could probably have coped with the automatically assigned ip address, but it was a matter of principle, plus it annoyed me to have some of my VMs on different subnets.

-What it turned out to be was, since I'd installed the OS using a GUI, CentOS had automagically set NetworkManager to 'on' and 'network' to 'off'. (chkconfig --list | grep etwork).
-This has the effect of disregarding anything set in /etc/sysconfig/network-scripts/.
+What it turned out to be was, since I'd installed the OS using a GUI, CentOS had automagically set NetworkManager to 'on' and 'network' to 'off'. `(chkconfig --list | grep etwork)`.
+This has the effect of disregarding anything set in `/etc/sysconfig/network-scripts/`.

 To get things back to the way I like them, I did: